miniflux/website/content/docs/rules.md

 ### Block Rules

-Block rules ignore articles with a title that match the regex ([RE2 syntax](https://golang.org/s/re2syntax)).
+Block rules ignore articles with a title, an url, a tag or an author that match the regex ([RE2 syntax](https://golang.org/s/re2syntax)).

 For example, the regex `(?i)miniflux` will ignore all articles with a title that contains the word Miniflux (case insensitive).